bsaid/TravellingNotes/Africa/Morocco.md

 - Trains: [https://www.oncf-voyages.ma/](https://www.oncf-voyages.ma/)
   - The website [https://www.oncf.ma/](https://www.oncf.ma/) looks deprecated.
   - Compatible with Supratours bus lines [https://www.supratours.ma/](https://www.supratours.ma/).
 It is possible to buy one ticket for train and corresponding Supratours bus.
+  - Tickets are sold at the train station, the price does not change with time.
+It is usually possible to buy a ticket 30 min before departure.
+  - There may be long queues at the ticket counters.
+  - The ticket machines and online ticket reservation system probably does not accept interational credit/debit cards.
+  - First class is only a litle bit more expensive than the second class.
+  - Second class is usually 8 places in a coupe, First class usually 6 places.
+(Bmz, Bmpz types, sometimes Ampz)
+  - Usually old style toilets, but sometimes they have vacuum toilets in the first class.
 - CTM buses: [https://ctm.ma/](https://ctm.ma/)
 - Taxi:
   - Petit taxi (small, usually red) operate only inside cities, they do not take you to the airport.